francogcn/python-tests/README.md

 * File handling
 * Backend development
 ## Currently:
-> Practising with "automate the boring stuff with python"
+> Practising with "Automate the Boring Stuff with Python"